Skip to content Accessibility statement

 Module content

-There are no formal prerequisites for taking the module, but knowledge of at least some science (social or natural) and of some basic philosophy of science will be helpful.
-A number of recent monographs have been published over the past couple of years might be helpful, including Frigg and Nguyen’s Modelling Nature: An Opinionated Introduction to Scientific Representation (Springer 2020), The Scientific Imagination, edited by Arnon Levy and Peter Godfrey-Smith (Oxford University Press 2020), and Calculated Surprises by Johannes Lenhard (Oxford University Press 2019).
+There are no formal prerequisites for taking the module, but knowledge of at least some science (social or natural) and some philosophy of science will be helpful.
+A number of clear and important monographs have been published over the past couple of years, including Frigg and Nguyen’s Modelling Nature: An Opinionated Introduction to Scientific Representation (Springer 2020), The Scientific Imagination, edited by Arnon Levy and Peter Godfrey-Smith (Oxford University Press 2020), Calculated Surprises by Johannes Lenhard (Oxford University Press 2019), and Interdisciplinarity in the Making: Models and Methods in Frontier Science by Nancy Nersessian (MIT Press, 2022).

 Indicative assessment